Precautions Should Take Before Garment Dyeing

-All the precautions which are significantly followed before garment dyeing have mentioned in the below:
+All the precautions which are significantly followed before garment-dyeing have mentioned the below:

-- Garments design should be made from engineering point of view.
+- Garments design should be made from an engineering point of view.

-- If garment is made after de-sizing, scouring and bleaching of grey fabrics and then dyed in garments form.
-Possibility of problems will be decreased there.
+- If the garment is made after de-sizing, scouring, and bleaching of grey fabrics and then dyed in garments form.
+The possibility of problems will be decreased there.

-- The seams should not be too tight or too loose especially in the areas containing elastic like waist-band, cuff etc which may create irregular dye penetration resulting irregular dyeing.
+- The seams should not be too tight or too loose especially in the areas containing elastic-like waist-band, cuff, etc which may create irregular dye penetration resulting in irregular dyeing.

-- The apparel which are produced from knitted and woven fabrics combindly.
-Then, the knit fabric must be pre-shrunken there; otherwise seam pucker may develop after garments dyeing.
+- The apparel is produced from knitted and woven fabrics combinedly.
+Then, the knit fabric must be pre-shrunken there; otherwise, seam pucker may develop after garments dyeing.

-- If the fabric of apparel is of mixed fibres, during garments dyeing, dye selection must be done carefully to avoid irregular dyeing.
+- If the fabric of apparel is of mixed fibers, during garments dyeing, dye selection must be done carefully to avoid irregular dyeing.

-- Sewing thread used for making the garment should be of same fibre like the garment fabric.
-Otherwise color difference may occur between garments fabric and sewing thread.
+- The sewing thread used for making the garment should be of the same fiber as the garment fabric.
+Otherwise, color differences may occur between garments fabric and sewing thread.

 - Buttons used in the garments should be selected carefully.
-Buttons made from casein, cellulose, nylon etc. may be damaged during garments dyeing but polyester button is safe in this respect.
+Buttons made from casein, cellulose, nylon, etc. may be damaged during garments dyeing but the polyester button is safe in this respect.

-- If elastic is used in the garments and the elastic is made from natural rubber or polyurethane fibre like lycra may create problem during garment dyeing.
-To avoid such problems dye should be selected made of copper free.
-During bleaching, polyurethane fibres may be damaged by the chlorine.
-Polyester type elastomeric fibre is safe in peroxide bleaching.
+- If elastic is used in the garments and the elastic is made from natural rubber or polyurethane fiber like lycra may create problem during garment dyeing.
+To avoid such problems dye should be selected made of copper-free.
+During bleaching, polyurethane fibers may be damaged by the chlorine.
+Polyester type elastomeric fiber is safe in peroxide bleaching.

-- For some definite color, if definite dyes are used there then the dyeing cost will be lower.
-Example, navy-blue and black color can be produced in the apparel by using sulpher dyes at very low cost.
+- For some definite colors, if definite dyes are used there then the dyeing cost will be lower.
+For example, navy-blue, and black colors can be produced in apparel by using sulfur dyes at a very low cost.

-- Presence of mineral impurities in the cotton fibres can make difference which can impede the stability of peroxide liquor during bleaching with the hydrogen peroxide even insoluble compounds may form during hydrogen peroxide bleaching.
-These types of insoluble compounds can redeposit on the garments fabric resulting spots on the fabric.
-Special types of chemicals are available to avoid such kinds of problems.
+- The presence of mineral impurities in the cotton fibers can make a difference which can impede the stability of peroxide liquor during bleaching with the hydrogen peroxide even insoluble compounds may form during hydrogen peroxide bleaching.
+These types of insoluble compounds can redeposit on the fabric of the garment resulting in spots on the fabric.
+Special kinds of chemicals are available to avoid such kinds of problems.